 Native to East Asia and Southern China, Pseudosasa amabilis is a medium-sized bamboo with a running growth habit.

 Commonly known as Tonkin Bamboo, this species took its nickname from the Gulf of Tonkin, where the Southern Chinese coastline meets Vietnam.
 From this Far Eastern port, a profusion of P. amabilis canes have set sail and circled the globe.
-In a similar fashion, the massive poles of Dendrocalamus strictus entered the international marketplace from Northeast India and adopted the byname Calcutta Bamboo.
+Similarly, the massive poles of Dendrocalamus strictus entered the international marketplace from Northeast India and adopted the byname Calcutta Bamboo.

-The bottom halves of the culms generally don’t have any leaves.
-Higher up, the leaves tend to be dark green, long and slender.
+The lower halves of the culms generally don’t have any leaves or branches.
+Higher up, the leaves tend to be dark green, long, and slender.
 The culm sheaths of fresh shoots generally stay on the culm for a long time, and they’re quite visible due to the lack of greenery.

 Like most bamboo varieties of Chinese origin, members of the genus Pseudosasa belong to the temperate tribe, Arundinarieae.
 That means they’re fairly cold-tolerant and have those expansive, running roots that gardeners must be wary of.
 They don’t spread as aggressively as some species of Phyllostachys, China’s most prevalent genus of bamboo, but root barriers are strongly recommended.